 Please note: Lunch is NOT provided.
 Access to cafeterias and restaurants will vary with location.
 Students are encouraged to bring their own lunches.

 What should I expect during the course?

 Rock the DAT courses are two days long and include a mock DAT.
-During the first day, we will cover Reading Comprehension and Survey of Natural Sciences followed by the basics to Perceptual Ability and Manual Dexterity components of the DAT.
+During the first day, we will cover Reading Comprehension , Perceptual Ability and Manual Dexterity components of the DAT.
 We will provide sample questions to practice our tips and techniques.

 The second day will be devoted to PAT and carving with advanced tips, techniques and more one-on-one instructions to fine tune your skills.
 Three pieces of DAT Exam-style carving soap will be provided free of charge during this weekend.
 You can preorder soaps from the CDA website if you feel that you will need more and we will be selling a limited amount as well depending on the location.

 At the end of the second day, a mock DAT will be administered in the same format and time frame as the real DAT exam.
 This is followed by detailed scoring and feedback of the completed exam.
 You will also have an opportunity to ask questions about the interview and admissions process.

 Why do you focus on Manual Dexterity, Perceptual Ability and Reading Comprehension?
 Why do you not cover biology and chemistry?

 The Manual Dexterity and Perceptual Ability components of the exam are the most difficult for many students.
 In addition to direct instruction, we provide hints, tips and tricks to maximize success in these areas.